robertmartin8/ReasonableDeviations/_posts/2022-06-12-molecular-notes-part-2.md

     - I’m a big fan of using nested bullets because they let me look at my content on different levels of abstraction, allowing for efficient review.
 When I’m looking over my Source notes later, I can scan the headings and the top-level bullets to find what I’m looking for (or maybe I’m just browsing), before diving into a particular point in more detail if needed.
     - Contrast this with a paragraph of text, where I essentially have to read the whole paragraph to figure out what the paragraph is discussing.
 Converting textbook prose to nested bullets isn’t always easy, but having to re-arrange concepts helps me internalise the material.
 - Naming conventions:
-    - I’m not at all consistent with how I name Source notes – sometimes I use the original title, sometimes I append the author e.g `Complexity, Mitchell`.
-For journal articles, I will either use the title or the reference, e.g `Avellaneda and Stoikov (2008)`.
+    - I’m not at all consistent with how I name Source notes – sometimes I use the original title, sometimes I append the author e.g. `Complexity, Mitchell`.
+For journal articles, I will either use the title or the reference, e.g. `Avellaneda and Stoikov (2008)`.
     - How do I decide?
 I name the note whatever I would like to reference it as.
 This is *my* Second Brain, so I let the note name reflect whatever symbol I have in my mind.
     - I generally avoid abbreviations because the marginal effort of linking a long name is tiny due to autocomplete.
-Again, there are some exceptions to this – if the abbreviation is strongly embedded in my mind (e.g `GEB` for `Godel, Escher, Bach: an Eternal Golden Braid`), I will just use the acronym!
+Again, there are some exceptions to this – if the abbreviation is strongly embedded in my mind (e.g. `GEB` for `Godel, Escher, Bach: an Eternal Golden Braid`), I will just use the acronym!

 ### Books